psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

   case class UnexpectedDestination(city: City) extends DepartureError }
 ```
-Here we also add a `Handling` type alias, which will be used as a context bound in services which must handle `DepartureError`.
+Here we also add a `Handling` type alias, which will be used as a context-bound in services that must handle `DepartureError`.

 How do we use it?
 Easy, we already did it in the code above:
 ```scala